Google Pixel 9: Everything we know about the latest flagship

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Everything to know about the Google Pixel 9 and Pixel 9 Pro Fold
+Google Pixel 9 and Pixel 9 Pro Fold: Everything you need to know

 Google’s is expected to reveal the Pixel 9 series, a new folding phone and the Pixel Buds Pro 2